Baunbaunbaun/Prog_Lang_Design/README.md

 # Prog_Lang_Design

-This minor programmes and methods for programming language design
+This is minor programmes and methods for programming language design